-A congregation of over 2000 attended the 33rd Irish Kidney Association’s Service of Remembrance and Thanksgiving at Corpus Christi Church on Saturday 6th October to honour organ donors and their families.
-At the ecumenical Service were courageous families of deceased organ donors and living donors and grateful transplant recipients of heart, lungs, liver, kidney, pancreas […]
+The Irish Kidney Association’s 34th Annual Service of Remembrance and Thanksgiving was attended by a congregation of close to 2000, when it was held in Corpus Christi Church, Homefarm Road, Dublin 9 on Saturday, 5th October, to honour organ donors and their families.
+Taking part in the ecumenical Service were courageous families of deceased organ donors […]

 The Irish Kidney Association is a charitable voluntary organisation founded in 1978.
 We are dedicated to meeting the needs of renal patients and their families and carers, living with and affected by end stage renal disease.

 THE LATEST NEWS